Macrometacorp/docs/docs/cep/examples/basic-types-example.md

 @info(name = 'Type-processor')
-insert into PatientRegistrationStream
+INSERT INTO PatientRegistrationStream
-select seqNo, name, age,
+SELECT seqNo, name, age,
 -- `convert()` used to convert `float` type to `double`.
        convert(height, 'double') as height,